Great Sheffield Flood: Rebuilding

 The collapse of the Dale Dyke Dam led to reforms in engineering practice.
 The court criticised the design and the construction of the dam.
-They focused on things such as the placing of the outlet pipes; the puddle wall thickness; the method by which the embankment had been built up from railway tip-wagons; the inadequacy of the overflow arrangements, and the practice of removing spoil for the embankment from the area to be flooded.
+They focused on things such as the placing of the outlet pipes; the puddle wall thickness; the method by which the embankment had been built up from railway tip-wagons; the inadequacy of the overflow arrangements; and the practice of removing spoil for the embankment from the area to be flooded.
 This then set standards on specifics that needed to be met when constructing such large-scale structures as the Dale Dyke Dam.
-The Dale Dyke dam was eventually rebuilt in 1875, but on a smaller scale.
+The Dale Dyke Dam was eventually rebuilt in 1875, but on a smaller scale.
 As for John Gunson, most of the blame fell on him, although the company recognised his loyalty by retaining him in its service until he died in 1886.
-The Government started a Board of Inundation Commissioners to pass judgement for compensation claims against the Waterworks Company.
+The government passed the Sheffield Waterworks Act 1864 (27 & 28 Vict. c. cccxxiv) to form a Board of Inundation Commissioners to pass judgement for compensation claims against the waterworks company.
 They also arbitrated 7,500 claims for loss of life and property which totalled £455,000.
 All but 650 claims were settled without recourse to the arbitration process, but those 650 claims took almost six months to process.
 The claims registers record the claimant, their marital status and address, as well as details of the claim and the outcome, and amount awarded in compensation.
 They provide a unique insight into mid-Victorian Sheffield's trade and industry with claims listed for stock, tools and premises damaged and lost.
 The claims for furniture, clothes, books, toys and household utensils and goods help build up a picture of workers' lives at the time.
 A flood memorial stone marks the site of the original dam wall and footpaths to explore the area.

 150th anniversary

 March 2014 saw the 150th anniversary of the disaster.
-Events took place to commemorate the occasion, including an illustrated talk and exhibition at Low Bradfield Village Hall, guided walks to the dam, memorial services at both St Nicholas, High Bradfield and St Polycarps, Malin Bridge, and a public talk at the University of Sheffield by the Institution of Civil Engineers and the British Dam Society.
-A commemorative tankard and plate were produced by the Bradfield Historical Society and the Bradfield Brewery produced a special "flood beer" known as Dam It.
+Events took place to commemorate the occasion, including an illustrated talk and exhibition at Low Bradfield Village Hall, guided walks to the dam, memorial services at St Nicholas, High Bradfield and St Polycarps, Malin Bridge, and a public talk at the University of Sheffield by the Institution of Civil Engineers and the British Dam Society.
+A commemorative tankard and plate were produced by the Bradfield Historical Society, and the Bradfield Brewery produced a special "flood beer" known as Dam It.
 The duo Toffee Music recorded a CD of Great Sheffield Flood songs.